ERA 4 De-Clipper User Manual

 Info: In most cases, Standard quality is enough to get great results.
 High quality option can improve them even more, especially in more demanding cases, but it requires more processing power from your pc.

 Due to the nature of audio declipping, the repaired signal may exceed the amplitude limit of your host and sound like it is clipped again.
-This is expected.
-On the left side of the plug-in, you can see the Protection indicator , which is a visual cue that informs you when this is happening.
-All you need to do is turn down the output gain slider, until the point where the LED indicator stops flashing.
+Don't worry though, this is totally expected!
+When this is happening, De-Clipper will inform you by flashing the OUTPUT indicator, which can be found on the left side of the plug-in.
+All you need to do is turn down the output gain slider, until the point where the OUTPUT indicator stops flashing.

 Tip: Note that the Output Gain is bypassed when the ON/OFF switch is set to OFF.
 To compare between the processed and the unprocessed signals, use the De-Clip button of the Processing area.